mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 non-terminal states during the course of the game.

 You are also not required to use negative values for game states that are unfavourable to the moving player.
 Simply returning a low value in such a case is enough.
-In short, you have total liberty in deciding what's the numerical range of your *evaluate* function.
+In short, you have total freedom in deciding what's the numerical range of your *evaluate* function.
 Much like you have total liberty in deciding what's the range of your *terminalStateEval* function.
 This being said, I think a good practice would be to ensure that *evaluate* always returns values in an interval that lies strictly within the interval defined by the lowest possible